-ChatGPT and other forms of AI are increasingly present in education, also at FSW.
+ChatGPT and other forms of Generative AI are increasingly present in education, also at FSW.
 SOLO advises and informs on this topic.
-On this page you will find information and read about activities you can attend.
+On this page you will find information about AI at the FSW and activities you can attend.

 At the AI in Education meetup on 23 November, colleagues from all four institutes were present.
 This provided a broad perspective on the topics discussed.
 Two topics were on the agenda.

 SOLO presented the first version of the "GenAI use in this course" template.
 This template is being developed as a result of discussions with faculty and exam boards.
 The purpose of this template:

 - To provide general information and guidelines on the use of Generative AI in teaching;

 - To assist course coordinators in determining the type of GenAI use that may be allowed within a specific course;

 - Communicating this to students.